sleepingkingstudios/cuprum/README.md

     errors() #=> Array

-The errors generated by the function, or an empty array if no errors were generated.
+The errors generated by the command, or an empty array if no errors were generated.

 [Method Documentation](http://www.rubydoc.info/github/sleepingkingstudios/cuprum/master/Cuprum/Result#errors-instance_method)